Rosebank Park, Harwich & Beaumont House, Walton on the Naze, Essex

-Working effectively within this public-private partnership we aim to deliver apartments that can enable older people to continue to live independent lives with the added security of care and support from One Housing Group’s Season homes,
+Working effectively within this public-private partnership we delivered 130 self-contained apartments that enable older people to continue to live independent lives with the added security of care and support from One Housing Group’s Season homes, who manage the facilities at the two sites, being Rosebank Park in Harwich and Beaumont House in Walton on the Naze.

-The site is part of the old Harwich Hospital site; the remainder of the old site has already been developed to provide the new Fryatt Hospital and a new replacement GP surgery and pharmacy.
+The Rosebank Park site is part of the old Harwich Hospital grounds.
+The remainder of the old site was developed to provide the new Fryatt Hospital and a new replacement GP surgery and pharmacy.
+The Beaumont House site is part of a former caravan site and has extensive views across Walton and out to sea.

 What we did

-Extra Care Independent Living complex, Rosebank Park, Harwich, Essex.
-A 6,000 square metre development, with 70 self-contained apartments across two buildings, housing a range of Health and social welfare services for local people.
+The two Extra Care Independent Living complexes consist of a combined 11,900 square metres of development, with a total of 130 self-contained one and two bed apartments across three buildings, housing a range of health and social welfare services for local people.
+The services at the two facilities include:

 - Communal facilities including;